Table of Contents

 The trailer for Spring gives an excellent sense of the unique vibe of the film, basically Before Sunset meets a variation on a werewolf narrative, smartly focusing on the sweet romance that develops between the two likable main characters.

-It also manages to avoid spelling out the exact specifics of the supernatural obstacle that the couple have to overcome to find their happily ever after, leaving you to discover that in the film itself.
+It also manages to avoid spelling out the exact specifics of the supernatural obstacle that the couple has to overcome to find their happily ever after, leaving you to discover that in the film itself.

 6. Velvet Buzzsaw (2019)